spannaa/subsToolkit/README.md

 Running Cleanup.bat after quitting will delete all installed frameworks and log.txt

-WHAT IT CAN DO

-  - Decompile individual system & user apks
-  - Batch decompile folders containing system & user apks

-SETUP

-1. Java MUST be installed for this tool to work.
+# Using subsToolkit

-2. Create a project folder to work in - this could be named after the rom you're working with, theme ready gapps or just a generic folder name if you're only working with user apps.
+1. Create a project folder to work in - this could be named after the rom you're working with, theme ready gapps or just a generic folder name if you're only working with user apps.

-3. Copy ALL of the framework apks from the rom you're working with into the 'frameworks' folder of the project folder.
+2. Copy ALL of the framework apks from the rom you're working with into the 'frameworks' folder of the project folder.

-4. Copy all of the apks from the rom you're working with into the 'files_in' folder of the project folder.
+3. Copy all of the apks from the rom you're working with into the 'files_in' folder of the project folder.

-5. Use the menu to select tasks and execute them.
+4. Use the menu to select tasks and execute them.